 A Word on Clustering

 DIPG Clustering is often cited in many locations around the world.
 More often than not, this appearance of clustering can be attributed to the institutions that diagnose DIPG and those that actively report it to the largest DIPG database in the world, the International DIPG Registry.
 Still, it is possible that environmental conditions can create clustering phenomena; however, the only way to properly identify this will be through the DIPG Registry.

 Currently there are 110 sites (both active and in process) from 15 countries* participating in the International DIPG Registry.
 As it does not capture data from all patients diagnosed with DIPG across the world, the Registry cannot accurately address the issue of the possible existence of geographic clusters.
-The DIPG Registry is working hard to include as many sites as possible in 2018, and with additional sites, hopes to answer this question in the following years.
+The DIPG Registry is working hard to include as many sites as possible with the hope to answer this question in the following years.